How to Create an Optimized Headline

 These headlines make the visitors want more by piquing their interest, such as ‘You won’t believe how I made a million dollars while sitting on my couch’.

-Don’t think of yourself as a master wordsmith to come up with a headline that makes your visitors stick?
+Don’t think of yourself as a master wordsmith who can create a headline that makes visitors stick?
 Use the following formulas to craft a headline worthy of your landing page.

 The PAS Formula